• Home

 4 days ago

-Military Communications Technology Trends and Market
+Military Satellite Communication (MILSATCOM): Technology Trends

 The development of precise atomic clocks plays an increasingly important role in modern society.
 Shared timing information constitutes a key resource for navigation with a direct correspondence between timing accuracy and precision in applications such as the Global Positioning System.